It's come to my attention that some futurists are

 In Radical Evolution, Joel Garreau writes:

-Today, all serious discussions regarding the social impact of the coming
+Today, all serious discussions regarding the social impact of

-This is not true - but it gives some indicatation of the extent to
+This is not true - but it gives some indicatation of the

-terminology.
-It is certainly true that many people use this
+"singularity" terminiology.
+It is certainly true that

-terminology unthinkingly - because, well, that's what it's called - isn't
+well, that's what it's called, isn't it?

 Replacement

-Since this essay argues that the "singularity" terminiology is an
+Since this essay argues that the "singularity" terminiology

-embarrassment, what should replace it?
+is an embarrassment, what should replace it?

 I. J. Good's original terminology is far superior.